NERBLER09/Windows-XP-App-Recreations/readme.md

 - `oobe` Contains a recreation of the Windows XP OOBE
 - `ms-paint` Contains a recreation of the Windows XP Paint
 - `notepad` Contains a recreation of the Windows XP Notepad
+- `calculator` Contains a recreation of the Windows XP Calculator

 ## Contributing
 Generally open an issue (or comment on an issue if there's one already) before starting work on a PR.